lsieben97/Interpic/README.md

 - [ ] add editors.
 An editor is a window that floats on top of a textbox and provides help with inputting text in the output format of the project.
 - [ ] Add HTML output type together with web studio.
 Web studio is a quick way of creating html template files. complex editing tasks will be forwarded to external editors like VS-Code or Atom.
 - [ ] Add CLI interface so a manual can be generated as part of the build process of an application.
-- [ ] Add Bulk actions extension to privide optional bulk actions to the studio. (will also test the extension system)
+- [ ] Add Bulk actions extension to provide optional bulk actions to the studio. (will also test the extension system)

 ### After V1.0
 - [ ] Behaviour scripts, micro programming language to specify the actions of a behaviour.